 3. What will you do and how will you do it?

-Purpose and passion are essential for creating your best possible life.
-Yet purpose and passion without a plan are fantasy.
+Purpose and passion are essential for creating your best possible life, yet purpose and passion without a plan are fantasy.
 When our dreams collide with reality, reality wins.
-A dream becomes more than an illusion when goals are set and supporting habits are formed.
+A dream only becomes more than an illusion when goals are set and supporting habits are formed.
 There is a chasm between knowing where you are and where you want to be.
 Your plan is the bridge that links the two.

 What would you like to do that you aren’t doing right now?
 What’s hindering your progress?
 What steps today will help you get to where you want to be tomorrow?
 Are your daily actions adding up?